+Name and Address of Cust omer

+Date

+Reference

+Dear :

-Name and Address of Customer Date Reference Dear: I am writing with reference to your (letter/email/telephone call) on (date).
+I am writing with reference to your (letter/email/telephone call) on (date).
 First, I wish to apologize on behalf of Triple A Airlines for any inconvenience that you experienced.
 We take great care to make sure that our customers are safe.
 This sometimes means that flights are delayed or cancelled.
 Because of the delay you experienced, Triple A Airlines is providing you with a voucher.
 We hope that this is acceptable to you.
 I will contact you in the next week to check that this meets with your approval.

 As a valued customer, your satisfaction is very important to us.
 Please contact me if you have any questions or concerns.

+Sincerely,

-Sincerely, Cecil Yard Customer Service
+Cecil Yard Customer Service

-- 1. What is excellent customer service?
+- What is excellent customer service?
 What is poor customer service? - 2.
-How do you think an angry customer would respond to Cecil's letter?
-Why? - 3.
-What skills did Cecil use when dealing with customer complaints? - 4.
-Why should workplace employees respond to complaints from customers?
+What word or phrases are used by Cecil to satisfy the customers? - How do you think an angry customer would respond to 3.
+Cecil's letter?
+Why? - What skills did Cecil use when dealing with customer complaints? - 5.
+Why should workplace employees respond to complaints from customers? - 6.
+How do you think Cecil will feel about training others?